threathunters-io/laurel/README.md

 # Linux Audit – Usable, Robust, Easy Logging

-Logs produced by the Linux Audit subsystem and _auditd(8)_ contain information that can be very useful in a SIEM context (if a useful ruleset has been configured).
+Logs produced by the Linux Audit subsystem and _auditd(8)_ contain information that can be very useful in a SIEM context (if a useful rule set has been configured).
 However, the format is not well-suited for at-scale analysis: Events are usually split across different lines that have to be merged using a message identifier.
 Files and program executions are logged via `PATH` and `EXECVE` elements, but a limited character set for strings causes many of those entries to be hex-encoded.
-For a more detailed discussion, see [Practical _auditd(8)_ problems](practical-auditd-problems.md)
+For a more detailed discussion, see [Practical _auditd(8)_ problems](practical-auditd-problems.md).

 _LAUREL_ solves these problems by consuming audit events, parsing and transforming them into more data and writing them out as a JSON-based log format, while keeping all information intact that was part of the original audit log.
 It does not replace _auditd(8)_ as the consumer of audit messages from the kernel.
 Instead, it uses the _audisp_ ("audit dispatch") interface to receive messages via _auditd(8)_.
 Therefore, it can peacefully coexist with other consumers of audit events (e.g. some EDR products).

 Refer to [JSON-based log format](json-format.md) for a description of the log format.

 We developed this tool because we were not content with feature sets and performance characteristics of existing projects and products.
-Please refer to [Performacne](performance.md) for details.
+Please refer to [Performance](performance.md) for details.

 ## Build from source